whitesource/agents/readme.md

  * Domain model for information and operations in the api
  * Client implementation of the api

 More information can be found in the [documentation][1].
+You can have a look in the [technical information][9] if you didn't find what you need.

 ### Support
-You can always create an issue or tell our support team what you think [here][6].
+You can always create an issue or tell our [support team][6] what you think.

 ### License
 The project is licensed under the [Apache 2.0][8] license.